radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### RADIUS packet retransmission
 {:#client_retransmission_timers}

-RADIUS/(D)TLS clients MUST implement retransmission timers such as the ones defined in {{RFC5080, Section 2.2.1}}.
+RADIUS/(D)TLS clients MUST implement retransmission timers for retransmitting RADIUS packets such as the ones defined in {{RFC5080, Section 2.2.1}}.
 Other algorithms than the one defined in {{RFC5080}} are possible, but any timer implementations MUST have similar properties of including jitter, exponential backoff and a maximum retransmission count (MRC) or maximum retransmission duration (MRD).

-As TLS is a reliable transports, RADIUS/TLS clients can only retransmit a packet if a connection closes without that packet receiving a reply.
+As TLS is a reliable transport, RADIUS/TLS clients can only retransmit a packet if a connection closes without that packet receiving a reply, therefore the timers MUST NOT result in retransmission of any packet.
-Similarly, RADIUS/DTLS can only retransmit packets when it runs over an unreliable transport such as UDP.

-Where RADIUS/(D)TLS runs over a reliable transport, these timers MUST NOT result in transmission of any packet.
 Instead, the timers, MRC or MRD specifically, can be used to determine that a packet will most likely not receive an answer ever, for example because a packet loss has occured in a later RADIUS hop or the home server ignores the RADIUS packet.

 See {{duplicates_retransmissions}} for more discussion on retransmission behavior.

 ## Session limits and timeout

 While RADIUS/UDP could be implemented mostly stateless (except for the requests in flight), both TCP/TLS as well as DTLS require state tracking of the underlying TLS connection and are thus subject to potential resource exhaustion.
-This is aggravated by the fact that radius client/servers are often statically configured and thus form long-running peer relationships with long-running connections.
+This is aggravated by the fact that RADIUS client/servers are often statically configured and thus form long-running peer relationships with long-running connections.

 Implementations SHOULD have configurable limits on the number of open connections.
 When this maximum is reached and a new session is started, the server MUST either drop an old session in order to open the new one or not create a new session.